cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 }
 ```

 A service account is a special form of dependency.
 Therefore, it makes sense to keep the producer dogu in its [dependency list](../core/compendium_en.md#dependencies).
-This ensures in the different phases of a Dogu installation that the producer dogu is really available for use:
+In the different phases of a Dogu installation, this ensures that the producer dogu is really available for use:

 ```json
 {